• Skip to primary navigation

 5. Add remaining bar ingredients to bowl and mix well.

-6. Pour batter into a lined 8" x 8" glass pan and bake at 350 degrees for 45 minutes.
+6. Pour batter your lined pan and bake at 350 degrees for 45 minutes.

-7. Remove from oven and cool bars to room temperature in glass pan*
+7. Remove from oven and cool bars to room temperature in pan*

 10. Place bars in fridge for at least 10-20 minutes for frosting to set.